jeremykardash/player-dashboard/README.md

 ![bottom half](images/bottom-half.png)

 The idea of the player dashboard is for player prop betting.
 As an amateur gambler, I was trying to find a way to use the data analysis and visualization techniques to give myself an advantage.
 The greatest advantage anyone can have is information that can be utilized to create informed decisions.
 The player dashboard aims to have just about everything you’d need to place a bet.
 Some of these aspects are:

-Next game opponent defensive stats
+-Next game opponent defensive stats
-Averages against next game opponent
+-Averages against next game opponent
-The location of the floor the player is mostly likely to shoot from (volume) and their effectiveness (FG%) How the player has been performing over the last 5, 10 and 20 games
+-The location of the floor the player is mostly likely to shoot from (volume) and their effectiveness (FG%) -How the player has been performing over the last 5, 10 and 20 games

 The top right initiates the page, select a team and it creates a dropdown for that team, once you select a player off that list, the python app works to fetch all the data through the built APIs.